sureshm-hub/code-challenges/cheat-sheet.md

     Arrays.stream only supports int[], long[] & double[] X Arrays.stream(char[]) // this is not supported arr.clone() // Shallow Copy
+    A subarray is a contiguous subsequence of the array.

 System:
     System.arraycopy(from,fromStart,to,toStart,fromLength)